-- Check number,
+- Check number.

 - Merchant name,

 - Merchant's Tax Identification Number,

 - Merchant address,

 - Items purchased,

 - Total dollar amount, and

 - Reason why a convenience check was used.

-Purchase Card Log information may be stored electronically in the servicing bank's electronic access system.
 Cardholders shall maintain a log of the checks issued to them and perform an inventory monthly to ensure that no checks are missing.
 Missing checks shall be reported immediately to the servicing bank.
-Cardholders shall update the servicing bank's electronic access system accordingly.

-4.5 Oversight Review of Convenience Checks
+8.5 Oversight Review of Convenience Checks

 Agency program coordinators shall conduct a 100% review of all convenience check transactions utilizing the servicing bank's electronic access system.
-The servicing bank's automated rules based data mining system provides electronic monitoring, email notification, and online review and documentation of questionable convenience check transaction details on a daily basis.
+The servicing bank's automated rules-based data mining system provides electronic monitoring, email notification, and online review and documentation of questionable convenience check transaction details on a daily basis.
 Approving officials and agency program coordinators shall monitor and review online reports and match questionable transactions to authorization documentation.